paycoreio/docs/docs/products/hpp/customization.md

 !!! note
     The iframe option works well with card and SEPA payments.
 However, it may not be suitable if you are offering any alternative payments methods through Skrill, which typically redirect to third party websites of varying sizes.

  ## Removing or reducing the header and reducing the footer

- You can request a version of the Quick Checkout page without the Skrill header and amount fields.
+ You can request a version of the HPP page without the Skrill header and amount fields.
 The security logo is also removed from the footer, to reduce its size.
 You can enable this option at any time by contacting Skrill Merchant Services.
 However, we recommend that you request this feature when integrating to ensure a good UI experience.

  See the example below.